The Consequences of Manipulating AI

 But governments and corporations are already manipulating what AI is allowed to see, think, and say.

 This isn’t safety.
 It’s blindfolding the judge before the trial begins.
-Or worse: bribing the judge… which it may not appreciate.
+Or worse: rigging the trial.

 How AI Is Being Corrupted